dbarth/tinyrust/README.md

 ## CI

 `llvm.yml` prunes wasmer's LLVM once and publishes it (115 MB packed);
-`release.yml` consumes that and builds the toolchain. macOS specifics: the build leaves ~15 GB of intermediates against ~14 GB free on a runner (Xcode is deleted first), macOS minutes bill at 10x on private repos, and binaries are ad-hoc signed but not notarized.
+`release.yml` consumes that and builds the toolchain.
+Both run on GitHub's macOS runners with third-party actions pinned to commit SHAs. `prepare` checks for the ~25 GB the build needs and stops if it is not there; nothing on the runner is deleted.
+Binaries are ad-hoc signed but not notarized.